ykamikawa/keras-SegNet/README.md

 # SegNet

-SegNet is a model of semantic segmentation based on Fully Comvolutional Network.
+SegNet is a model of semantic segmentation based on Fully Convolutional Network.

 This repository contains the implementation of learning and testing in keras and tensorflow.
 Also included is a custom layer implementation of index pooling, a new property of segnet.